Jonny999999/ihc-control_pcb/README.md

 # Notes for next version:
 ## pcb design
 - add resistor and diode for slowly charging the input capacitor (limit charging current)
-- add diode or/and jumper for isp programmer, noticed that current is flowing from board 5v to programmer (input resistor got hot only when programmer connected)
+- add diode or/and jumper for isp programmer, noticed that current is flowing from board 5v to programmer (input resistor got hot only when programme connected) (alternatively jumper on programmer can be used for this...)
+- ADD FUSES
+  - add fuse for 12v supply to 5v regulator
+  - fuses for mosfets?
+  - fuses for relay?
+- add mounting holes / at least make some space for third hole

 ## milling process
 - text engraving: slightly reduce Z depth